5 Advanced Open Source Investigation Techniques

 • Targeted search functions: The ability to highlight search terms or search keywords across multiple public data sets at the same time with Videris Search ensures that investigations, and the data used within them, are always targeted towards outcomes.

-• Automatic analysis: Intelligent automation, robotic process automation and natural language processing make it far easier to sieve through expansive data sets, bringing any valuable findings back to the analysts who can turn them into action.
+• Automatic analysis: Intelligent automation, AI and natural language processing make it easier to sieve through expansive data sets, bringing any valuable findings back to the analysts who can turn them into action.

-• Visualised risk: Visualisations, including maps and charts, make it easier to draw connections across illicit networks and understand all risks, including those that may inform further investigations, or drive an investigation in a direction that a manual approach would never have recognised.
+• Visualised risk: Visualisations make it easier to draw connections across illicit networks and understand all risks, including those that may inform further investigations.

 • Combined findings: Videris acts as a single pane of glass, allowing you to combine all your findings in one easily accessible, secure platform to prevent exposure or data breaches, as well as simplifying the overall investigation process.